Cornelius-Figgle/ROSA/README.md

 pip install SpeechRecognition PyAudio playsound
 ```

-It is reconmended that these are installed inside a [virtual environment](https://docs.python.org/3/library/venv.html) in your project repo
+It is recommended that these are installed inside a [virtual environment](https://docs.python.org/3/library/venv.html) in your project repo

 [Python 3](https://www.python.org/downloads/) will also need to be installed if it isn't already